Estonia–Poland relations: Today

-With both Estonia and Poland freed from Soviet oppression, two countries reestablished tie in 1991.
+With both Estonia and Poland freed from Soviet oppression, two countries reestablished ties in 1991.

 Since 1991, trades and cooperation between Estonia and Poland had increased dramatically, turning them into economic and political partnership.
 Estonia considers Poland as its priority on their relations.

-Both Estonia and Poland are member of NATO and the European Union.
+Both Estonia and Poland are members of NATO and the European Union.
 Their relations have enjoyed a significant boost since 2000s.
 The threat from Russia, which increased under Vladimir Putin, has also prompted two countries to set closer tie together against a common foe.

 April 12, 2010, was declared a day of national mourning in Estonia to commemorate the 96 victims of the Smolensk air disaster, including Polish President Lech Kaczyński and his wife Maria Kaczyńska.

 There is a small dispute between Estonia and Poland over desynchronisation, which Poland was reluctant to establish the AC link to Estonia.

 The Polish Air Force takes part in the NATO Baltic Air Policing mission to guard the airspace over the Baltic states including Estonia.
 In 2021, Prime Minister of Estonia Kaja Kallas named Poland a key ally of Estonia.

 Poland and Estonia co-hosted the 2021 Men's European Volleyball Championship.

 In November 2021, during the Belarus–European Union border crisis, Estonia decided to send 100 troops from the Estonian Defence Forces to help Poland.

+From December 2021-April 2022, Estonian soldiers arrived in Poland and helped build bridges, barbed wire fences, reinforced roads, and other border barriers along the Polish-Belarusian border during the Wisent joint military exercise.

 In 2022, Estonian and Polish gas grids were connected, following the commissioning of the GIPL interconnection, also providing Estonia with a connection to the EU gas market.
 The Rail Baltica and Via Baltica, modern rail and road links of vital importance, connecting Estonia with Poland and Central Europe, remain under construction (as of 2022).

+Poland and Estonia played EURO 2024 play-off semi-final on March 21, 2024.
+Estonia's last gasp chance to make the UEFA European Championships football finals in Germany later this summer were decisively laid to rest in Warsaw as the Estonian team went down 5:1 at the Narodowy Stadium.

+NATO and the European Union

+Poland joined NATO in 1999, whereas Estonia joined NATO in 2004.
+Poland supported Estonia's aspiration to join NATO, and ratified Estonia's accession in 2003.
+Both countries became members of the European Union in 2004.